JohnTorgerson/sql_challenge/README.md

 ---
 Database using 6 tables to track deparments, department managers, employees, different deparments employees work for, salaries, hire dates and genders

+PostgreSQL, SQAlchemy, Pandas, Matplotlib were all used for this project

 Schemata and Queries were run using PostgreSQL Schemata was designed and exported from Quick DBD Quick DBD website: https://app.quickdatabasediagrams.com/